gauravbasu6/TECHWKND_CTF_2021_Writeup/README.md

 This is my (very lazily written) writeup for the CTF conducted by CTE and BITSKRIEG during Techweekend 2021.

 No, I didn't do everything.
-I'm still new to this.
+I'm still learning.